oezercihan/Kayatune-Global-Transport-for-Ableton-Live/README.md

 ## Important

 The device controls Session View audio clips.
-Arrangement clips are not changed in v2.0.0.
+Arrangement clips are not changed in Standalone v1.0.0.

 ## Optional Launchpad integration